modir/using-laminas-framework-book/version2/docs/uploads.md

 | `resizeImage($filePath, $desiredWidth)` | Resizes the image, keeping its aspect ratio.             |
 |---------------------------------|------------------------------------------------------------------|

-T> In fact, we could put the code we plan to add into the service into the controller actions, but that T> would make the controller fat and poorly testable.
-By introducing the service class, we improve T> the separation of concerns and code reusability.
+> In fact, we could put the code we plan to add into the service into the controller actions, but that
+> would make the controller fat and poorly testable.
+By introducing the service class, we improve
+> the separation of concerns and code reusability.

 Add the *ImageManager.php* file to the *Service* directory under the module's source directory.
 Add the following code to the file: